Drug Trafficking in Latin America

 More than 60,000 people have died in Mexico in prohibition-related violence since President Felipe Calderon launched his war against drug trafficking in 2006.

 Latin America is a crucial geographic zone for drug production and trafficking.
 The Andean countries of Colombia, Peru and Bolivia are the world’s main cocaine producers, while Central America, Mexico and the Caribbean have become the principal corridors for transporting drugs into the United States and Europe.

 Increasingly, Latin American policymakers are speaking out against prohibition and are highlighting its devastating effects on the hemisphere.
+Uruguay became the first country to legalize marijuana in 2013.
 DPA is working to keep Latin American leaders, officials and civil society informed on drug policy issues, with the aim of ensuring that the dialogue on alternatives to the war on drugs continues.